Kyiv Caves Patericon: Correspondence between Bishop Simon and monk Polycarp

 The contemporary-known Kyiv Caves Patericon emerged through the re-editing of the correspondence exchanged in the 1220s between the monk Polycarp and the Bishop of Vladimir and Suzdal, Simon.
 Despite clearly indicated senders and recipients, most of the correspondence took the form of open letters.
 Simon treated the written letters not only as a form of spiritual and theological education for Polycarp but also as a means of promoting knowledge about the Kyiv Monastery (where he had once been a monk) and his ideas related to the clergy.
 This was related to the loss of Kyiv's original significance as an administrative and ecclesiastical center.
 The description of the lives of selected monks from the Kyiv Monastery of the Caves was meant to preserve their fate from oblivion and remind of the former glory of the monastery.
-Tadeusz Kołakowski (1929–1990) also wrote that proving the monastery's significance in the letters would later be used to justify interventions by its representatives in state affairs and the supremacy of the monastery in the spiritual life of Russia.

 The oldest surviving part of the exchange of letters between Simon and Polycarp to our times is a passage known as Simon's Epistle, in which the bishop rebukes his spiritual disciple for excessive desire for power, manifested in his eager pursuit of ecclesiastical dignities without the permission of the hegumen of the Kyiv monastery.
 Simon presents Polycarp with nine biographies of monks from this monastery, recognized as saints, to convince him that the mere fact of belonging to such a distinguished monastery should be a cause for happiness for him.
 He complements them with several legends about the unknown beginnings of the monastery.
 In his text, he uses information known to him from his own experience, from the stories of other monks, but also from chronicles and named lists of the deceased.
 Among the literary sources used by Bishop Simon are: